top of page

 Internship Details

-During this month-long internship you will learn about the extreme physics of hypersonic flight and explore its many engineering challenges such as the need for ultra-strong lightweight materials, thermal protection, and precision guidance systems.
-Collaborating with your fellow interns you will research the state-of-the-art in hypersonic aerospace engineering, and explore its practical commercial and military applications.
+During this month-long internship you will research the current capabilities of LLMs to produce emergent behavior, including the problem of 'bias' which currently afflicts them.
+Collaborating with your fellow interns you will explore the theoretical limits of emergent AI to solve novel scientific problems, and assess the likely effects of this technology on science, the economy, and human civilization.
 With your expert mentor’s guidance, you will co-author an academic research paper on this topic for publication.
-No previous knowledge of physics or aerospace engineering is required to participate.
+No previous knowledge of Artificial Intelligence, LLMs, or computer science is required to participate.

 __________________________________________________________